+Thoeni, K., Giacomini, A., Murtagh, R., and Kniest, E.: A comparison of multi-view 3D reconstruction of a rock wall using several cameras and a laser scanner, The International Archives of Photogrammetry, Remote Sensing and Spatial Information Sciences, 40, 573, 2014.
 Westoby, M. J., Brasington, J., Glasser, N. F., Hambrey, M. J., and Reynolds, J. M.: 'Structure-from-Motion' photogrammetry: A low-cost, effective tool for geoscience applications, Geomorphology, 179, 300-314, 2012.

 Figure 1.
 Depth and density dependence of nuclide production (non-eroding surfaces) within homogenous material.
-Solid lines represent two endmember densities (1.1 g cm-3 and 1.8 g cm-3; e.g. Hartel, 2005; Manrique and Jones, 1991; Schaetzl and Thompson, 2015) of typical soils (red: 10 Be; green: in situ 14 C).
-Dashed lines reflect nuclide production for highly compacted soils (2.3 g cm-3; Schaetzl and Thompson, 2015).
-Calculated for SLHL using the LSDn (Sa) scaling scheme (Lifton et al., 2014) with a spallogenic production rate of 3.92 ± 0.31 at g^{-1} for 10 Be and 12.76 ± 0.00 at g^{-1} for 14 C (Borchers et al., 2016; Phillips et al., 2016) and including the contribution of muogenic production as implemented in the MATLAB code provided by Balco (2017).
+Solid lines represent two endmember densities (1.1 g cm-3 and 1.8 g cm-3; e.g. Hartel, 2005; Manrique and Jones, 1991; Schaetzl and Thompson, 2015) of typical soils (red: 10Be; green: in situ 14C).
+Dashed lines reflect nuclide production for highly compacted soils (2.3 g cm-3; 0) Schaetzl and Thompson, 2015).
+Calculated for SLHL using the LSDn (Sa) scaling scheme (Lifton et al., 2014) with a spallogenic production rate of 3.92 ± 0.31 at g-1 for 10Be and 12.76 ± 0.00 at g-1 for 14C (Borchers et al., 2016; Phillips et al., 2016) and including the contribution of muogenic production as implemented in the MATLAB code provided by Balco (2017).

-Figure 2.
+765 Figure 2.
 Generalised workflow applied to obtain SfM-MVS photogrammetry-based volumes, reference volumes, and field-state soil bulk densities for testing purposes.

-Figure 3.
-The flowerpot with a board attached (D21) with (a) and without (b) the thin fabric covering the opening.
-The reconstructed artificial pit is shown with 5 cm contours in red (c).
-To obtain the final watertight mesh, the reconstructions of simulated pre-dug surface and soil pit were merged by bridging the edges of the two meshes (d).
+770 Figure 3.
+The flowerpot with a board attached (D21) with (A) and without (B) the thin fabric covering the opening.
+The reconstructed artificial pit is shown with 5 cm contours in red (C).
+To obtain the final watertight mesh, the reconstructions of simulated pre-dug surface and soil pit were merged by bridging the edges of the two meshes (D).

-Figure 4.
+775 Figure 4.
 Test site BD17-P11.
-The pit was dug into gravels situated in a sandy/silty matrix (a, b).
-The reconstructed pit is shown with 5 cm contours in red (c).
-The large grain sizes dominating the substrate in which the pit was dug into are reflected by the high surface roughness of the final watertight mesh (d).
+The pit was dug into gravels situated in a sandy/silty matrix (A, B).
+The reconstructed pit is shown with 5 cm contours in red (C).
+The large grain sizes dominating the substrate that the pit was dug into are reflected by the high surface roughness of the final watertight mesh (D).

-850 Figure 5.
+780 Figure 5.
 Performance and freeware workflows as applied in this study and the computer programs used.
 Non- or semi-automated steps are shown in red colour.

 Figure 6.
 Performance and freeware workflow-derived SfM-MVS photogrammetric volumes of the artificial pit using a DSLM and a smartphone camera for different settings and lighting conditions.
-The reference volume (solid black line with dashed black error range) of 10693 ± 7 cm3 was measured by filling the empty flowerpot with water and recording the difference in weight (assuming $\rho{H2O} = 1$ g cm-3 for demineralised water at ~20°C water temperature).
+The reference volume (solid black line with dashed black error range) of 10693 \pm 7 cm3 was measured by filling the empty flowerpot with water and recording the difference in weight (assuming $\rho{H20} = 1 \text{ g cm}^3$ for demineralised water at ~20°C water temperature).

-Figure 7.
+790 Figure 7.
 Pit (BD17-P01 to -P12.1) and cavity (BD17-P13) volumes derived using PU foam/polystyrene casts (reference volumes) and the SfM-MVS photogrammetry workflows tested in this study.
-Hypothetically matching values obtained from the PU foam/polystyrene casts are indicated by large grey circles (errors of these values on the ordinate reflect measurement standard deviations; errors on the abscissa reflect the standard deviation of all photogrammetric reconstructions as determined on the artificial pit, i.e. ~169 cm3; Table 2).
+Hypothetically matching values obtained from the PU foam/polystyrene casts are indicated by large grey circles (errors of these values on the ordinate reflect measurement standard deviations; errors on the abscissa reflect the standard deviation of all photogrammetric reconstructions as determined on the artificial pit, i.e. ~172 cm3; Table 2).
 For discussion, see text.